jobava-eve/zKillboard/README.md

 }
 ```

-# Stomp
+# Websocket
-Stomp uses the STOMP PHP plugin which you can get via git.
-Here is a quick one liner: `cd /tmp/ && git clone https://github.com/php/pecl-tools-stomp.git && cd pecl-tools-stomp && phpize && ./configure && make && make install`
-After that you make a `20-stomp.ini` in `/etc/php5/conf.d/` and add `extension=stomp.so` to it, and save.
-And restart your php stuff.

-The stomp service is read only.
-If you need to send data via it, come by IRC and have a chat with us.

-- Stomp server: `tcp://eve-kill.net:61613`
-- Stomp user: `guest`
-- Stomp pass: `guest`
+Websocket is used to stream kills from zKillboard.com and EVE-KILL.net to your killboard.
+Currently it streams all kills, without any limit.

+Websocket server: ws://ws.eve-kill.net/kills/ and wss://ws.eve-kill.net/kills/

 # HHVM
 zKillboard runs perfectly under HHVM (HipHop Virtual Machine).<br>
-To get HHVM look at _https://github.com/facebook/hhvm/wiki#installing-pre-built-packages-for-hhvm_
+To get HHVM look at _https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-for-HHVM_

 # HHVM Config
 ```